Corn Dogs

 • Oil for deep frying

-1. Cook the hot dogs in boiling water for few minutes.
-(I know they are already precooked, but do it anyway so they can get all that plumping business out of the way.)
+1. Cook the hot dogs in boiling water for few minutes—I know, they’re already precooked, but do it anyway so they can get all that plumping business out of the way.
 Remove cooked hot dogs from the water, drain, and set aside.

 2. Combine corn meal, flour, salt and baking powder in a mixing bowl.